nexusformat/definitions/manual/source/examples/h5py/index.rst

 .. [#] *SPEC*: http://certif.com/spec.html

-The data shown in :ref:`Example-H5py-Data` will be written to the NeXus HDF5 file using the only two required NeXus objects ``NXentry`` and ``NXdata`` in the first example and then minor variations on this structure in the next two examples.
+The data shown plotted in the next figure will be written to the NeXus HDF5 file using the only two required NeXus objects ``NXentry`` and ``NXdata`` in the first example and then minor variations on this structure in the next two examples.
 The data model is identical to the one in the :ref:`Introduction to